 Finding a cheap flight to Germany

 You will probably find the cheapest flights during the off-season, between November and March but you can also get some good deals in April and May too.
 If you’re flying from the US, you might consider flying to London or Dublin first, as flights to these cities are normally cheaper.
 After that, you can get a super cheap flight (20-30 euros) with Ryanair, Flybe or Wizz Air or you can also get a train (from London).
 If you’re flying directly to Germany consider Frankfurt (the largest national airport) and Berlin.
 The flight fares to these two airports are the lowest.
+While you’re there, also take a look at this great list of places to visit near Frankfurt.

 Transportation in Germany

 In Germany, it seems like the bus network and the national rail system are competing to provide a better service for passengers.
-This has resulted in a well-developed transportation network for an affordable price.
+This has resulted in a well-developed transportation network at an affordable price.
 And that’s certainly great news if you’re planning to travel around Germany for your vacation.

 When it comes to buses, the two best budget options are Berlin Linien Bud and ADAC Postbus.
 The latter one is owned by the German postal service and is slightly cheaper.
 A trip from Berlin to Central Germany costs around 10 EUR and most busses have free Wi-Fi on board.
 However, buses in Germany generally cover only the major routes in the country.
 So, if you want to get out in the lush forests in the west or at some tiny village, you will need to use the German train system.